End of Service Benefits in the Middle East has been saved

 We can help you to develop, embed and evolve your approach to the introduction of Funded Workplace Savings in the DIFC.
 Deloitte has, for a long time, supported organisations to design, build and implement the most appropriate solution for employee savings and pension arrangements across the globe.
 Imparting our breadth of experience across tax, regulation, governance and market practice, we have assisted organisations of varying sizes across different sectors to deal with the challenges associated with employee reward plans.

-This support can be provided in a number of different ways, including:
+This support can be provided in different ways, including:

-- Strategy – evaluating current approach to Funded Workplace Savings based on your employee demographic in both the DIFC and the wider Middle East region.
+- Strategy – helping you evaluate your current approach to Funded Workplace Savings based on your employee demographic in both the DIFC and the wider Middle East region.
+Employers will have to decide whether to participate in the DIFC’s Employee Workplace Savings (“DEWS”) scheme or whether to establish their own, bespoke, Funded Workplace Savings scheme.

 - Plan design – helping you to design, build and implement the right solution for your employees.
-This can involve helping you to structure your own plan or could be support with vendor selection to identify the right suppliers for your plan.
+This can involve helping you to structure your own plan or could be providing support with vendor selection to identify the right suppliers for your plan.
+This will be relevant where employers look to establish their own, bespoke, Funded Workplace Savings scheme.

-- Communication – helping employees understand the Funded Workplace Savings requirements, how this differs from historic End of Service Gratuities, how your plan will work and what employees need to do in moving into this “defined contribution” style long terms savings environment.
+- Communication – helping employees understand the Funded Workplace Savings requirements, how this differs from historical End of Service Benefits, how your plan will work and what employees need to do in moving into this “defined contribution” style long term savings environment.

-- Plan certification – submitting and seeking annual approval for any qualifying plan in accordance with the criteria prescribed by the DIFC.
+- Plan certification – helping you submit and seek annual approval for any plan in accordance with the criteria prescribed by the DIFC.
+This will be relevant where employers look to establish their own, bespoke, Funded Workplace Savings scheme.

-- Historic liabilities – what, if anything, will employers do to fund historic End of Service Gratuity liabilities?
+- Historical liabilities – what, if anything, will employers do to fund historical End of Service Benefits liabilities?
 How do you value the cost today vs tomorrow and what are the pros and cons of funding these liabilities?

 - Governance – how will employers manage the ongoing operation of the plan?
-What framework is necessary to ensure the efficient operation of the plan whilst maintaining a focus on compliance and a positive employee experience.
+What framework is necessary to ensure the efficient operation of the plan whilst maintaining a focus on compliance and a positive employee experience?
+This will be relevant where employers look to establish their own, bespoke, Funded Workplace Savings scheme.

 Above all, Deloitte are able to assist you with the various stages of responding to these changes – helping you manage projects in line with key deadlines and necessary approvals.